 Wherever you've come from, wherever you're going, consider this space a place for reflection and pause.
 Thank you for stopping by.
 Your comments are welcome.

 Subscribe to receive posts in your inbox

 My name is Carrie Snyder.
 I'm a fiction writer, reader, editor, dreamer, arts organizer, workshop leader, forever curious.
 I believe words are powerful, storytelling is healing, and art is for everyone.

 Books for sale (signed & personalized)

-Adventure Art Backyard Baking Bicycles Big Thoughts Birth Birthdays Blogging Book Review Books Cartoons Chores Coaching Confessions Cooking Creativity course Current events Death Dogs Drawing Dream Driving Exercise Fall Family Feminism Fire Friends Fun Girl Runner Good News Holidays House Kevin Kids Laundry Lists Local Food Lynda Barry Manifest Meditation Money Mothering Music Organizing Parenting Peace Photos Play Politics Publicity Publishing Reading Readings Recipes Running School Siblings Sick Sleep Soccer Source Space Spirit Spring Stand Success Summer Swimming Teaching The Juliet Stories Travel Uncategorized Weekend Winter Word of the Year Work Writing Yoga
+Adventure Art Backyard Baking Bicycles Big Thoughts Birth Birthdays Blogging Book Review Books Cartoons Chores Coaching Confessions Cooking Current events Death Dogs Drawing Dream Driving Exercise Fall Family Feminism Fire Francie's Got A Gun Friends Fun Girl Runner Good News Holidays House Kevin Kids Laundry Lists Local Food Lynda Barry Manifest Meditation Money Mothering Music Organizing Parenting Peace Photos Play Politics Publicity Publishing Reading Readings Recipes Running School Siblings Sick Sleep Soccer Source Space Spirit Spring Stand Success Summer Swimming Teaching The Juliet Stories Travel Uncategorized Weekend Winter Word of the Year Work Writing Yoga